-The table below summarizes the 31 received contributions to the second TSAG meeting based on their abstracts and proposals.
-One contribution was withdrawn.
+The table below summarizes the 30 received contributions to the second TSAG meeting based on their abstracts and proposals.
+Two contributions were withdrawn.

 The table also suggests the TSAG Working Parties, Rapporteur Groups and TSAG Plenary sessions to which these contributions will be mapped for consideration; the final allocation of contributions and documents is in TD171Rx.